Numericss/QRCode-App-Gen-/README.md

-#QRCode-Gen-App
+## QRCode-Gen-App
 **Version 1.0.0**
+---
+## Description

-An iOS App tat helps with any text or url convert into an scannable QRCODE in secs
+An iOS Application that converts any text or url into func QRCode IMG
 ---
 ## Lincense & copyrigth

 Open Source Software